-We all want to have youthful and glowing skin but how do we actually achieve it?
-With so many factors influencing the condition of your skin and the abundance of skincare advice out there, it can be a little hard to know where to start.
+With so many factors influencing the condition of your skin and an (overwhelming) abundance of skincare advice out there, it can be a little hard to know where to start.

 What factors influence how your skin looks?